BaileyPillon/j-archive-crawler-with-anki-export/README.md

 Short pictorial Anki tutorial here.

-Statistical analysis on wagering calculations, betting on daily doubles, final jeopardy, and overall gameplay strategy (including contestants over time who have broken the mold).
+Statistical analysis on wagering calculations, betting on daily doubles, final jeopardy, tie-breakers, and overall gameplay strategy (including contestants over time who have broken the mold).
 In other words, the overall, the strategies that Jeopardy! constestants and champions have employed over time.